ilovedadata/ilovedadata.github.io/README.md

 It is true that creating the df for a nn-montecarlo simulation takes more than it does in a normal setting, but I think that the time savings in the simulation part of the process are astonishing nonetheless (and let me stress, once again, that the nn misclassified just 11 instances out of 54k on the test set, so it is pretty accurate).
 #### Possible future developments
 As stated in the powerball project, the structures and scripts used in this project can possibly be used in the future to simulate other kinds of gamble games/casino games.
 Furthermore, the functions I wrote to perform "normal" montecarlo simulations might still be optimized, thus time taken to perform the simulations might decrease again.
 The same can be said about the df creation part of the nn simulations: optimizing data storage might decrease the overall simulation time even more!
+#### UPDATE: actual (😏) future developments
+Developing further what I created for this project, I was able to deploy [a streamlit app](http://myrnghustle.streamlit.app) that performs montecarlo simulations both in 5-card and in Texas Hold'em Poker.
+You can choose a **lot** of parameters for the simulations and it is pretty fun.
+You can even compare the "algorithmical" score predictions with the ones made by a Neural Network.
+Of course, there are some cool plots you will be thrilled to look at!
 #### Sources
 - `The data regarding 5-card and Texas hold'em probabiities come from Wikipedia`